Skip to main content

 REDIS_PASSWORD=

-When running via Docker Compose, REDIS_HOST should match the service name defined in compose.yml — not localhost.
+In Docker Compose, REDIS_HOST should usually be the Redis service name from compose.yml, not localhost.